 Given how trading crypto is fairly new, there’s not masses of statistics, or even resources around when it comes to addiction.
 But there is for investment and gambling, so ideas can be applied laterally.

-CATCH Recovery applies a therapeutic-mix of the well-established 12-step approach and Cognitive Behavioural Therapy, setting you up with a therapist who understands gambling addiction and the functionalities, temptations and risks of crypto-currency trading.
+CATCH Recovery applies a therapeutic-mix of treatment services including the well-established 12-step approach and Cognitive Behavioural Therapy, setting you up with a therapist who understands gambling addiction and the functionalities, temptations and risks of crypto-currency trading.

 From a gambling perspective, the real attraction of crypto trading is volatility – which draws gamblers in with massive price swings, meaning that people can get rich very quickly – or lose everything in an instant.